F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 Now you need to install the following software via `apt` one by one, some should be installed already, but we need to make sure:

--If you get an error after typing one of the follow commands that says "Unable to resolve host <your server name>" follow these steps:
+- If you get an error after typing one of the follow commands that says `Unable to resolve host <your server name>` follow these steps:

 type `sudo nano /etc/hosts` and below where it says `127.0.1.1` type `127.0.0.1` hit tab then type `<your server name>` (This is case sensitive)